coderBlitz/raspberry-pi/pico/rust_workspace/README.md

    RAM.
 Every function that goes in section (#\[link_section\]) will be loaded into RAM.
 If the RAM linker section is placed to be at a known segment of RAM, any jumps to/from it _should_ be properly addressed.
 Needs testing.
+* Vector table offset register is the _high_ 24 bits of the table address, so the table itself must be aligned to 256 bits.

 [1]: https://github.com/rp-rs/rp-hal/blob/main/rp2040-hal/src/float/div.rs
 [2]: https://gcc.gnu.org/onlinedocs/gccint/Soft-float-library-routines.html